Pin It

 Pastry cutter

-Cuts cold butter into flour quickly without warming it from hand contact
+Works cold butter into flour without warming it the way fingertips do

 Love this recipe?
 Share it!